What are the best things to do in Jamaica as a family?

 1. Bob Marley’s Mausoleum at Nine Mile.

-From our hotel we took a bus up through the mountains to get there, I have never been so scared!
+From the Hilton Rose Hall hotel we took a bus up through the mountains to get to Nine Mile, I have never been so scared!
 The tour guide had already warned us that the roads were hmmm a bit tight and if we saw a car coming on the other side of the road close our eyes and count to ten and it would be ok!
 She was right of course.
 But it didn’t stop me scream out at one point, much to the drivers amusement!
 But when my eyes were open the countryside was absolutely beautiful, it was so green and hilly, not at all what I was expecting.

 Nine Mile is one of the only places you are free to smoke marijuana in Jamaica.
 It didn’t stop it in most places to be honest, but it was easily on tap if you were interested in buying it.
 Of course we didn’t partake, but a number of the people in our group did.